At the Bar

-Most events serve alcoholic beverages, the most common offerings are beer, wine and champagne.
-Signature cocktails are gaining popularity and full bars can be accommodated as well.
+Most events serve alcoholic beverages The most common offerings are beer, wine and champagne.
+Signature cocktails are very popular and full bars can be accommodated as well.
 Occasionally, receptions will offer just coffee and punch or strictly non alcoholic drinks.

 Here are some tips for planning the beverages at your reception:

-- You might want to get a rider on your home owner’s insurance policy for the date of the event.
+- You might want to get a rider on your home owner’s insurance policy for the date of the event, or consider Wedding Insurance.

 - Be sure to check of the requirements of your facility regarding liquor.
-Banquet permits can be obtained from any Washington State Liquor Store for $10.
+Banquet permits can be obtained online through the WSLCB website.

-- We provide plastic glasses, napkins, corkscrews and bar towels.
+- We provide plastic glasses, napkins, corkscrews and bar towels with our package.

-- We provide a 3 gallon punch bowl of ice water which is available to guests for the entire event.
-If you choose to serve bottled water, we will be happy to serve it at the bar.
+- If you choose to serve bottled water, we will be happy to serve it at the bar.

 - If you serve sodas, pop or soft drinks, we recommend that you purchase large bottles rather than small cans as guests are inclined to take a can or bottle of a soft drink and not finish it.
 It is better to offer smaller servings at the bar.